If this is your first time making cheese, read about how to make cheese at home for more details on each of the steps in this recipe.

-Homemade soft goat cheese, like chevre and goat cream cheese, is an easy cheese for beginners.
-See the bottom of the post for different ways to flavour soft goat cheese.
+Homemade soft goat cheese, like chevre and goat cream cheese, are easy to make and delicious.
+Adding flavours to goat cheese turns it into an impressive appetizer.
+See the top of the post for more information about how to flavour goat cheese.

 - Prep Time: 10 minutes